 Frey for betrothal and sexuality

-Light a candle in honor of your dísir (ancestors)
+Light a candle in honour of your dísir (ancestors)

-Tell stories of honorable tales of the dísir
+Tell stories of honourable tales of the dísir

 Offer/sacrifice a plate of food and some wine, ail or honeymead to your deities and ancestors